parsaeisa/Notes/Software engineering/Non-technical/managing.md

 * Sometimes, a project, can be very busy by its heavy features.
 This can make it hard for that service to be improved So I think the management team (including engineering managers, directors) go to the way of handovering its features to other and even new services.

+### Release

+We have different kinds of releasing ( a new version of applicaiton ):
+- Rolling updates
+- Canary Deployments

 ## Smoothliness

 If you want to change something, change it **smoothly**.